Age of extremes

 Hitler dreamt of a career as an artist.
 His father had rejected the idea but after he died in 1903 Hitler would try to make his dream a reality.

 He applied to the Vienna Academy of Fine Arts but was promptly rejected in October 1907.
 Shortly after, Hitler's beloved mother died.
 He moved to Vienna and scratched out a precarious bohemian existence sleeping in hostels and painting postcards.
 Here he began to develop many of the views which would later characterise his ideology and desire to unite Germany and Austria.
 The anti-Semitic politics of Vienna's mayor, Karl Lueger, were particularly influential.When Hitler, Trotsky, Freud & Stalin all lived in ViennaWhat was Vienna like in 1914?

 Fighting for the Fatherland

 Hitler hated the multi-ethnic composition of Austria's ruling Habsburg Empire.
 Determined to avoid military service, he moved to Munich in 1913.

 Hitler was keen to prove his loyalty to Germany.
 In August 1914 the world plunged into a war unlike any seen before.
 Hitler quickly enlisted.
-In the Army he finally found purpose; a cause with which he could wholly identify.
+In the army he finally found purpose; a cause with which he could wholly identify.
 Serving in both France and Belgium, he was twice decorated for bravery.
-In 1916, Hitler was wounded during one of the bloodiest battles of the war – the Somme.
+In 1916, Hitler was wounded at the Somme, one of the bloodiest battles of the war.
 Convalescing in Germany, he affected a distinctive toothbrush moustache.Did a British soldier spare Hitler's life in WW1?How close did the world come to peace in 1914?37 Days: Countdown to World War One

 'Stabbed in the back'